-The Detroit-to-Hollywood-to-Nashville transplant has carved out a solid spot for himself as a songwriter in Music City over the last decade.
+JT Harding is a Detroit-to-Hollywood-to-Nashville transplant who has carved out a spot for himself as a top songwriter in Music City over the last decade.
 His songwriting credits include a cache of chart-toppers, including Keith Urban’s “Somewhere in My Car,” Blake Shelton’s “Sangria,” Dierks Bentley’s “Different for Girls,” Kenny Chesney’s “Somewhere With You,” and more.

 Signed to Sony Music Publishing, JT scored his most recent No. 1 hit with Darius Rucker’s “Beers and Sunshine.”
 Earlier this year in February, JT penned and released his first book, Party Like a Rockstar.
 Available via Twelve Book, the memoir is a story of “youth, rebellion, determination, and an invaluable how-to guide for anyone who wants to learn how to write a hit song.”

 While JT can crank out a country hit with the best of them, we found out he’s got rockin’ roots (much like his book title) in our 5 Songs That Shaped the Songwriter.